Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

-i.e., reflection eigenvalues $-1$ at each 0D block $\mu_3$ can be trivialized by atomic insulator $|\eta\rangle_{p6m}^{\mu_3}$.
-Hence the reflection eigenvalues $-1$ at all 0D blocks are not independent, and the rotation eigenvalues $-1$ at $\mu_1$ and $\mu_2$ can be totally trivialized.
-Furthermore, we investigate an alternative 1D bubble equivalence on 1D blocks $\tau_2$ (we label above 1D bubble construction by ``type-\1'',and label this 1D bubble construction by ``type-\2''): we decorate an alternative 1D bubble on each 1D block labeled by $\tau_2$ [cf. Eq. (\ref{1D bubble}), here both yellow and red dots represent the 0D FSPT modes characterized by eigenvalues $-1$ of reflection symmetry, and they can be trivialized if we shrink them to a point].
+1D bubble construction on $\tau_2$ can be understood in a similar way, which changes the eigenvalue of $\bs{M}_{\tau_1}$ at $\mu_1$ and the eigenvalue of $\bs{M}_{\tau_2}$ at $\mu_3$.
+In addition, we also need to consider an alternative 1D bubble equivalence on 1D blocks $\tau_2$ (we label above 1D ``particle-hole'' bubble construction by ``type-\1'', and label this 1D ``bosonic'' bubble construction by ``type-\2''): we decorate an alternative 1D bubble on each 1D block labeled by $\tau_2$ [cf. Eq. (\ref{1D bubble}) and Fig. \ref{p6m 1D bubble}(b)], here both yellow and red dots represent the 0D bosonic modes carry eigenvalues $-1$ of reflection symmetry.
 According to this 1D bubble construction, the reflection eigenvalue at each 0D block $\mu_3$ is changed by $-1$ while the reflection eigenvalue at each 0D block $\mu_2$ remains invariant.
 Another type-\2 1D bubble construction can also be constructed on $\tau_3$.

-Subsequently we consider the c$U^f(1)$ charge sector.
-First of all, as shown in Fig. \ref{p6m}, we should identify that within a specific unit cell, there is one 0D block labeled by $\mu_1$, two 0D blocks labeled by $\mu_3$ and three 0D blocks labeled by $\mu_2$.
-Repeatedly consider the aforementioned 1D bubble construction on $\tau_1$: it adds six complex fermions at each 0D block $\mu_1$ and removes two complex fermions at each 0D block $\mu_2$ (by adding two holes), hence the number of complex fermions at $\mu_1$ and $\mu_2$ are not independent.
+Subsequently we consider the $U^f(1)$ charge sector.
+First of all, we should identify that within a specific unit cell, there is one 0D block labeled by $\mu_1$, two 0D blocks labeled by $\mu_3$ and three 0D blocks labeled by $\mu_2$.
+Repeatedly consider the aforementioned 1D bubble construction on $\tau_1$: it adds six $U^f(1)$ charges at each 0D block $\mu_1$ and removes two $U^f(1)$ charges at each 0D block $\mu_2$, hence the number of $U^f(1)$ charges at $\mu_1$ and $\mu_2$ are not independent.
+Similar argument can also be applied for $\tau_2$ and $\tau_3$.

 With the help of above discussions, we consider the 0D block-state decorations.
-Start from the original trivial state (nothing is decorated on all blocks):
+Start from the original trivial state:

-Take aforementioned type-\1 1D bubble constructions on $\tau_j$ by $n_j$ times ($j=1,2,3$), and type-\2 1D bubble constructions on $\tau_2/\tau_3$ by $n_2'/n_3'$ times, it will lead to a new 0D block-state labeled by:
+Taking aforementioned type-\1 1D bubble constructions on $\tau_j$ with $l_j$ times ($j=1,2,3$), and type-\2 1D bubble constructions on $\tau_2/\tau_3$ with $l_2'/l_3'$ times, it will lead to a new 0D block-state labeled by: